vorSherer/code-201-prework/prework/windows/2_atom.md

 Once you've verified that your `atom` shell command is functional, run the following command in your terminal, from any directory, to install the base packages which will help add additional functionality to your editor.

-- `apm install open-in-browser minimap highlight-selected`
+- `apm install open-in-browser minimap highlight-selected linter linter-eslint tree-view-git-status file-icons`

 This will install the following packages:
 1. Open In Browser: `ctrl-alt-q` hotkey to open your HTML page in the browser from Atom